redooor/redminportal/README.md

             }
         },

-6. Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
-Like this:

-        "minimum-stability": "dev",
-        "prefer-stable": true

-7. Then cd to [root]'s folder and run:
+6. Then cd to [root]'s folder and run:

     `composer update --prefer-dist -vvv --profile --no-dev`

     **NOTE: the [root]'s phpunit dependency will clash with the package's phpunit. "`--no-dev`" ensures that it is not installed on [root].
 You can also choose to remove phpunit from `require` inside the [root]'s composer.json.**

-8. Now, edit your [root]\config\app.php providers and alias array like this:
+7. Now, edit your [root]\config\app.php providers and alias array like this:

         'providers' => array(
             Illuminate\Foundation\Providers\ArtisanServiceProvider::class,